EngiTom/EngiTom.github.io/_posts/2021-11-17-24-points-and-other-things.md

 I also met a very kind peer from Scandinavia that has a similar background to me, so it was definitely very nice to be able to relate to someone on that kind of level.

+Notes from 8 months in the future: always communicate intentions clearly in all relationships, do not grip tightly onto personal perceptions, and keep small talk to the first week.

 ## USACO

 I am back on the USACO grind after a long hiatus, and I am glad that I can still remember some concepts from silver.
 I was worried I would have to start from bronze again, but I don't think that will be necessary.
 Hopefully, I will be able to get to gold by around January.